Mark Twain Zephyr: Current ownership and operations

-The Wisconsin Great Northern Railroad, a family-owned and operated company, located in Trego, Wisconsin, purchased the Mark Twain Zephyr from Mark Twain Zephyr, Inc. on February 19, 2020.
+The Wisconsin Great Northern Railroad, a family-owned and operated company located in Trego, Wisconsin, purchased the Mark Twain Zephyr from Mark Twain Zephyr, Inc. on February 19, 2020.
 The sale was officially closed on June 30, 2020.
-The Wisconsin Great Northern's owners, Greg and Mardell Vreeland, made their purchase public on July 27, 2020 through exclusive news articles in TRAINS Magazine and the Milwaukee Journal-Sentinel.
+The Wisconsin Great Northern's owners, Greg and Mardell Vreeland, made their purchase public on July 27, 2020, through exclusive news articles in Trains magazine and the Milwaukee Journal-Sentinel.

-The four cars of the Mark Twain Zephyr and the spare car of the Pioneer Zephyr were shipped from Madison, Illinois to Trego, Wisconsin by semi-truck (Over the Top Contractors) between August 1, 2020 and September 4, 2020.
-A full-time crew of electricians, carpenters, and other skilled craftspeople employed by the Wisconsin Great Northern Railroad are working on a complete overhaul of the Mark Twain Zephyr at this time.
+The four cars of the Mark Twain Zephyr and a spare car of the Pioneer Zephyr were moved from Madison, Illinois to Trego, Wisconsin by semi-truck (Over the Top Contractors) between August 1, 2020, and September 4, 2020.
+A full-time crew of electricians, carpenters, and other skilled craftspeople employed by the Wisconsin Great Northern Railroad, working on a complete overhaul, placed the cars on trucks and intends to install an EMD 567 prime mover.
 Once restored, the Wisconsin Great Northern Railroad plans to operate the Mark Twain Zephyr on its main railroad line between Trego and Springbrook, Wisconsin.